yvoyer/php-specification/README.md

 **Note**: Both values will be converted to a string in order to assert the equality.

+### Between

+Whether the property's numeric value is included between the left and right values.

+Example: `Between::integers('alias', 'age', 18, 40)`

+### Contains

+Whether the provided value is found at any position of the item's property (start, end, middle).

+Example: `Contains::caseSensitiveString('alias', 'name', 'Joe')`

+### EndsWith

+Whether the provided value is found at the end of the item's property.

+Example: `EndsWith::caseInsensitiveString('alias', 'name', 'Joe')`

 ### Greater

 Whether the property's numeric value is greater than the provided value.